-Flavors metagrobolizing and messes left to mourn.
+My flavors metagrobolize, with messes left to mourn.

-An oxymoron worth recognizing before it’s too late?
+(An oxymoron worth recognizing before it’s too late?)

-Well, facades, leaping and magic might lose some of their taste.
+Facades, leaping and magic might lose some of their taste.

-And thus stumble precisely upon my suggestion.
+And thus stumble quite precisely upon my suggestion.

 § In response to: The race to save coffee: America’s favorite beverage is under attack from climate change and other woes.
 Science may offer a solution.”
 By Caitlin Dewey, The Washington Post, October 19, 2017.
 From the story: